National Taiwan University: National University (1945–present)

 After the Surrender of Japan in September 1945, the government of the Republic of China (ROC) assumed control of the university and initiated sinicization reforms.
 On August 15, 1945, the Kuomintang government appointed Lo Tsung-lo, a Japanese-educated academic, to oversee the transition of Taihoku's curriculum, teaching system, and faculties from its Japanese administration.
 At the time, the university had 1,614 faculty and staff members to teach 1,767 students, 351 of whom were Taiwanese.
 All Japanese students were later transferred back to Japan.

 Under the Kuomintang, the ROC government initiated a program of reforming all universities and colleges in accordance with Chinese models that incorporated American academics, administration, and organization, in addition to installing American curriculum and degree requirements.
 Reforms also had the goal of reversing the Japanization that had influenced Taiwan during Japanese rule.
 Universities and colleges were opened to Taiwanese students without restrictions; Taihoku Imperial University was renamed "National Taiwan University" in November 1945 and it was reorganized and expanded to six faculties: Liberal Arts, Law, Science, Medicine, Engineering, and Agriculture.
 Up to 500 students could enroll in each faculty and the enrollment period was standardized to four years as opposed to the Japanese system of three to six years.
 Under governor Chen Yi, however, the school received no government funding from 1945 to 1947, causing it to cease operations until Chinese historian Fu Ssu-nien assumed the presidency.
 Fu oversaw the abolition of the Japanese college-preparatory school system and, by the end of 1947, the university operated entirely on a Chinese higher education model.
+The university became the most prominent educational institution in the country, with more than 80 percent of all Taiwanese high school applicants listing the university as their preferred choice for college admission by 1977.

 The Old Main Library building (pictured) was repurposed as a gallery dedicated to NTU's history.

-In the following decades, National Taiwan University underwent rapid expansion.
+In the following decades after World War II, National Taiwan University underwent rapid expansion.
 A night school was established to provide continuing education for adults in 1955 and the NTU Research Library was completed in 1968.
 The College of Management, the College of Public Health, and the College of Electrical Engineering were established in 1987, 1993, and 1997, respectively.
 The NTU Department of Law was expanded to the NTU College of Law in 1999 and the College of Life Science was established in 2003.
 In November 2003, the university consisted of ten colleges, 52 academic departments, 82 graduate institutes, 1,778 full-time faculty, and more than 27,000 students.
 By 2009, NTU grew to 54 departments, 100 graduate institutes (which offered 100 master's programs and 91 doctoral programs in total), and 25 research centers, including the Center for Condensed Matter Sciences, the Center for Biotechnology, the Japanese Research Center, and others.